Vakhtang II: Biography

-Reign

 Khutlubuga.
 Church of the Holy Sign.
 Haghpat Monastery, southern wall.
 Late 13th century.

 For his role in Vakhtang’s enthronement, Khutlubuga was rewarded with the titles of Atabeg and Amirspasalar.
 Before long, however, he attempted to take advantage of the serious illness of Vakhtang’s patron, Arghun, by promoting the candidacy of Demetrius II’s eldest son, David, as king.
 Georgian nobles and Mongol noyons, however, rallied to Vakhtang’s side, and Khutlubuga’s plans collapsed.

 After Arghun’s death in 1291, Khutlubugha again attempted to challenge Vakhtang’s position but was once more unsuccessful.
 The new Khan, Gaykhatu, expressed clear favor toward Vakhtang, enabling him to retain a firm hold on the throne.
 David, by contrast, was left with only a small share of “scattered villages and lands.”

 Vakhtang II reigned for only three years before his premature death in 1292, at a young age.
 His body was taken to western Georgia and buried at the Gelati Monastery.
 After his death, David, son of Demetrius II, was confirmed as king of Georgia by the Ilkhan, who also arranged for him to marry Vakhtang’s widow, Oljath.